lofiwifi/custom_shell/src/README.txt

 Description of Base Functionality
 ---------------------------------
-<describe your IMPLEMENTATION of the following commands:
-jobs, fg, bg, kill, stop, \ˆC, \ˆZ >

 jobs
 uses the given job list to iterate through all active jobs and print their information.
 If a job being iterated has a